VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/MemberType.md

 # MemberType ==~object~==

-The `MemberType` represents a member entity.
+This type represents a member entity.

 ## Fields